usnistgov/blossom-nist-member/iac/README.md

 To provision or update the infrastructure, perform the following steps:

+1. If you cloned the repository without initializing submodules, do so now:

+    ```
+    $ git submodule update --init --recursive
+    ```

 1. Select the correct workspace:

     This project uses [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to segment member-specific configuration & state.